-On #9, we have Zoho Notebook.
+On #9 on our list of Evernote Alternatives, we have Zoho Notebook.
 It may not be the ultimate Evernote alternative, but still has lots to bring to the table.
 If you’re looking for a simple to use note-taking app that is free from the frustration of add-ons, Zoho Notebook might be best suited for you.

 Jot down your notes easily through Text Cards and create to-do lists within those cards to further make things streamlined for you.
 You can also clip any text or images you find online with the Text Card through web clipping functionality.

 For your meetings, lectures, or conversations, Zoho Notebook comes with a dedicated audio card through which you can easily record them.
 If you’re using iOS 10 and above, these audios will be automatically transcribed for you to easily text-search them.

 If you’re prone to messier note management, the Smart Card functionality is for you.
 It lets you quickly add context to any type of content you save in your notebook.
 Saved a link to your favorite recipe?
 Smart Card will automatically create a list of ingredients and a step-by-step guide to executing it successfully.